 Is the original Rabbit GTI still a good car?

-Times have changed, and back then, the Rabbit GTI looked like something right off a German test track.
+But back then, the Rabbit GTI looked like something right off a German test track.
 Flared fenders, an unusual splash of color on the grille, and a golf ball shifter set it apart from its basic Golf sibling.
 Oh, and more power.
 Obviously, more power.
 Really, that sounds a lot like the new GTI.
 But where the new car continues a lineage, the Rabbit GTI set a trend.

 |2022 Volkswagen GTI||1984 Volkswagen Rabbit GTI|